Raised garden beds are beneficial for people who have limited space or want to increase their plant yield without much hassle.

 If you want to build raised garden bed yourself, then follow these instructions.

 Building The Raised Garden Bed

 Note: If you are buying the raised garden bed from retailers then you may not have to follow these instructions.
-Retail raised garden bed have already pre-cut measured dimensions of the board.
+Retail raised garden beds have already pre-cut measured dimensions of the board.
 You have to follow their instruction to assemble the garden bed.
-But you are a handy person and wants to build DIY raised garden style then read along.
+But you are a handy person and want to build a DIY raised garden style then read along.